DaggieBlanqx/Task-Tracker/README.md

 It turns into quicksand.
 Clunky.
 Frustrating.
 And me?
 I don't do bottlenecks.
 I don't do handcuffs.
-Ahem, well, not these kind of handcuffs.
+Ahem, well, not this kind of handcuffs.

 I build for speed.
 I build for power.
 I build for control.